rwynn/monstache-site/content/options/index.md

 processes events in all databases and all collections with the exception of the reserved database `monstache`, any collections suffixed with `.chunks`, and the system collections.
 For more information see the section [Namespaces](/namespaces/).

-## gtm-channel-size

-### int (default 20)

-When `gtm-channel-size` is given it controls the size of the go channels created for processing events.
-When many events are processed at once a larger channel size may prevent blocking in gtm.

 ## mongo-url

 ### string (default localhost)